KinnairdGames/TrickPaperScissors/README.md

 - Set the value of each suit to 1, and all the current points of each player to 0 (should be the default for a fresh room)

-- 4p: Shuffle and deal out 9 cards to each player, discarding three face down (*Variant - reveal them face up to give more information*)
+- 4p: Shuffle and deal out 9 cards to each player, discarding three face down (*Variant - reveal the discards face up to give more information*)

 ### Rules